Developer: STI Publisher: Sega Release: 1992 Genre: Platformer

 I may not have been a fan of most of Sega Technical Institute’s output but I can acknowledge that it went a long way toward broadening the system’s library.
-While Japan cranked out the hits STI created interesting titles alongside the main Sonic the Hedgehog games.
+While Japan cranks out the hits STI created interesting titles alongside the main Sonic the Hedgehog games.
 Some were innovative like Comix Zone.
 Some were awful like the Ooze.
 And then there’s Greendog.
 This platformer is reminiscent of Pitfall but while it has the look it doesn’t have the gameplay.
-It’s a hard one to judge as there are aspects of it that are great but just as many that are bad.
+It is a hard one to judge as there are aspects of it that are great but just as many that are bad.
 Where it falls will depend on the player.

 Greendog has surfed the biggest waves around and is looking for a new challenge.
 After wiping out and landing in another world he is forced to find 6 Aztec treasures to remove the cursed necklace around his neck.
 Bummer.

 The best way to describe the controls is floaty.
 Greendog has no sense of weight and flails about in the air.
 Greendog is a large sprite which makes it hard to tell if you’ll land on a platform.
-You’ll frequently fall through platforms that it looks like you’ve clearly landed on which is aggravating.
+You will frequently fall through platforms that it looks like you’ve clearly landed on which is aggravating.
 This is a problem a lot of American developed games back then faced and this is one of the worst.
 The game’s physics are also not tuned properly.
 Building momentum to perform jumps on skates and such always seems random.
 Unfortunately these issues come during the game’s most dangerous moments.
 In spite of these issues somehow Greendog remains compelling, probably because of its low difficulty.

 In Closing